zioladev/signpost/README.md

 npm run test:drift
 ```

-The provider kit also includes a real-browser test of the await/resume path.
+The provider tests also include a real-browser await/resume test and an event-boundary regression verifying that page-visible pending terms are snapshot-isolated from the execution candidate.

 ## Execution-control dependency